Margins of discrete Bayesian networks: Geared mDAGs

 Let $\pi(R_i) \equiv \bigcup_{v \in R_i} \pi(v)$ and $f_A \equiv (f_{v} \,|\, v \in A)$.
 Define

-Where
+where

-that is, $\Phi_i$ gives us precisely the set of functions $f_{R_i}$ that, given appropriate values of parents variables, jointly evaluate to $x_{R_i}$.
-Ultimately, then, we have a sum over combinations of functions $f_V$ that, given the input $X_W = x_W$, jointly evaluate to $x_V$.
+that is, $\Phi_i(f_{\pi(R_i)}, x_{VW})$ is precisely the set of functions $f_{R_i}$ that, given the indicated values of parents variables, jointly evaluate to $x_{R_i}$.
+Hence (\ref{eqn:sumdist}) is a sum over all the combinations of functions $f_V$ that, given the input $X_W = x_W$, recursively evaluate to $x_V$.

-The function $\P[\cdot]$ returns a vector indexed by $x_{VW}$ representing the induced conditional probability distribution of $X_V$ given $X_W$.
-For brevity we will generally denote this as
+The function $\P[\cdot]$ takes distributions over the functions $f_V$ and returns a kernel over $\X_V$ indexed by $\X_W$.
+For brevity we will generally denote this by

 with the dependence upon $x_{VW}$ left implicit.
-It may be helpful to think of this as a family of probability distributions for $X_V$ given $X_W$, indexed by parameters $\rho_1, \ldots, \rho_k$.
+It may be helpful to think of this as an over-parameterized family of kernels for $X_V$ given $X_W$, with parameters $\rho_1, \ldots, \rho_k$.

+The mapping $\P[\cdot]$ is clearly smooth (infinitely differentiable), and its image defines the marginal model.
+Hence we will be able to deduce various aspects of the model's geometry by studying $\P[\cdot]$ and its derivatives.
+Choosing $\rho_i(f_{R_i}) = 1$ for each $i$ (up to a constant of proportionality which, for simplicity, we do not write explicitly) induces the uniform distribution on $\X_{V}$ for each $x_W \in \X_W$; we denote this kernel by $p_0 \equiv \P[1, \ldots, 1]$.
+Clearly $p_0$ is contained within $\M(\G)$ for any mDAG $\G$---as, in fact, is any distribution corresponding to all variables being independent.